n111h/cms.484.journal/readme.md

  - [https://www.youtube.com/watch?v=CGleQZVgdN4&list=PLBIb_auVtBwCKQk6blxNPYC5GEuaC4DGm&index=1](https://www.youtube.com/watch?v=CGleQZVgdN4&list=PLBIb_auVtBwCKQk6blxNPYC5GEuaC4DGm&index=1) (Playlist linked for Tutorials on Game development for Mobile with Unity)

-I finished up my reasearch on using tiles and tile managing.
+I finished up my research on using tiles and tile managing.

 I primarily used a video on generating infinite tiles which will be useful for our game this video was in 3D.

 It will have to be converted to 2.5-2D for our purposes.

-The obstacles in the game will have coliders, padding, and various interactions with the dog and sheep.
+The obstacles in the game will have colliders, padding, and various interactions with the dog and sheep.

 Did Additional Research on developing mobile apps in Unity and testing of them.